shaansubbaiah/CandyFloss/README.md

 # CandyFloss

-CandyFloss is based on Sweet by EliverLara, modified with pastel colors to match the wallpaper.
+CandyFloss is based on [Sweet by EliverLara](https://github.com/EliverLara/Sweet), modified with pastel colors to match the wallpaper.
 Still WIP

+Check `how_to_install` in each directory for installation steps.

 ## Other Stuff